 Cestero also spent 26 years as an associate professor and lecturer at the University of Puerto Rico at Bayamon.
 During that time, he served as the Acting Chairman for the Department of Physical Education and as a student advisor.
 He also supervised the Human Exercise Laboratory and developed, trained and supervised the Athletic Trainer's Clinic.

-Additionally, Cestero coached a number of teams at Baymon, including the varsity boys' and girls' tennis teams, along with the varsity girls' basketball and softball teams.
+Additionally, Cestero coached a number of teams at Bayamon, including the varsity boys' and girls' tennis teams, along with the varsity girls' basketball and softball teams.

 Cestero earned a Bachelor's Degree in Physical Education from the Inter-American University.
 He attained his Master's in Physical Education from New York University.